The Best Primers to Stop Tannin Bleed

 Clear Shellac

 Clear shellac is another great choice when it comes to priming surfaces for tannin bleed protection.
 It’s easy to use and dries quickly—you can even re-coat 1 hour after applying your first coat!
+For maximum stain blocking ability, I like to apply 2 coats, and let it dry overnight before painting over it.

-This fast-drying sealer not only stops the discoloration caused by tannins but also prevents other types of stains such as watermarks, smoke damage, and more from showing through the paint job.
+This fast-drying sealer not only stops the discoloration caused by tannins but also prevents other types of stains, such as watermarks, smoke damage, and more, from showing through the paint job.

 Clear shellac can be used as a stand-alone sealer or as a base coat before applying paint or varnish.